Three steps to clear answers

 Getting your test results

-Harmony NIPT gives clear answers about the probability of trisomy 21 (Down syndrome), 18 (Edwards syndrome), and 13 (Patau syndrome).
+NIPT gives clear answers about the probability of trisomy 21 (Down syndrome), 18 (Edwards syndrome), and 13 (Patau syndrome).
 Once the analysis is completed, your provider receives the results and shares them with you.
-If you also selected analysis of fetal sex, sex chromosomes (X and Y) or 22q11.2 microdeletion, those results are provided as well.
+Depending on the test package selected, results may also include prediction of fetal sex, risk for sex chromosome aneuploidies, and microdeletions/duplications such as 22q11.2 (DiGeorge syndrome).

 During pregnancy, the mother’s blood contains fragments of the developing baby’s DNA.
-Harmony is a type of test that analyzes this DNA in a blood sample to predict the probability of trisomy 21 (Down syndrome), as well as trisomies 18 and 13, in the baby.
+NIPT analyzes this DNA in a blood sample to determine the probability of trisomy 21 (Down syndrome), as well as trisomies 18 and 13, in the baby.
+At your request, you will also receive the prediction of your baby’s gender.

-Harmony NIPT specifically targets the DNA in chromosomes 21, 18 and 13.
-While rare, these are the most common trisomies that occur in babies born to women of any age, when no other risk factors are known.4 The Harmony test also offers the possibility to analyse fetal gender, sex chromosomal aneuploidies and the most frequently occurring chromosomal deletion, 22q11.2.
+The NIPT test at Life Genomics uses whole genome sequencing to analyze all chromosomes, with particular focus on chromosomes 21, 18, and 13.
+While rare, these are the most common trisomies that occur in babies born to women of any age, when no other risk factors are known.
+Depending on the test package selected, NIPT can also analyze fetal gender, sex chromosome aneuploidies, and chromosomal deletions and duplications including 22q11.2 (DiGeorge syndrome).
 Read more about 22q11.2 deletion syndrome below.

 Superior quality control

-Harmony NIPT incorporates extensive quality controls.
-These controls include measurement of the amount of the developing baby’s DNA in each sample, to ensure that there is enough DNA present to return a reliable result.3 While it may seem surprising, not all DNA-based genetic tests take the care to measure this basic information.
+NIPT by Life Genomics incorporates extensive quality controls.
+These controls include measurement of the fetal fraction (the amount of the developing baby’s DNA in each sample) to ensure that there is enough fetal DNA present to return a reliable result.
+Life Genomics’ laboratory is accredited according to ISO 15189, ensuring the highest quality standards for all analyses.

 Microdeletion